 It’s called “Guess the Expiry Date”!
 Imagine reaching into the fridge and pulling out a tub of yogurt or a can of soup from the cabinet.

 Drat.
 It’s expired.
-Into the trash it must go—except, maybe it shouldn’t.
+Into the trash, it must go—except, maybe it shouldn’t.
 Almost none of the dates stamped so carefully on our food packaging—“best by,” “sell by,” “use by”—indicate safety.
 They are manufacturer guidelines for when food is at its peak quality, a standard that is more concerned with taste and sales than consumer welfare.

 What does “peak quality” mean?

-For the majority of products, manufacturers use their own methods to determine what dates to list on packaging.
-There’s a financial incentive for manufacturers to sell their products when they taste best, so that consumers come back and buy those same products again and again.
+For the majority of products, manufacturers use their own methods to determine what dates to list on the packaging.
+There’s a financial incentive for manufacturers to sell their products when they taste best so that consumers come back and buy those same products again and again.
 Peak quality is not a standard of microbiological safety.
 Rather, it is a factor defined by consumer taste testing, lab tests for shelf life and product turnover rates.

 Key Terms and Phrases to Know

 Open Date uses a calendar date on a food product.
 The Open Date is not a safety date, instead, this label tells how long to display the product for sale at the store.